 Our story begins in the late 19th Century in the city of Fut San, Canton Province, Southern China.
 A famous Wing Chun instructor, Master Chan Wah Shun, was teaching a small, exclusive group of students.
-In fact, his tuition was so high- few ounces of silver, a tremendous cost at the time-that Wing Chun Kuen had become “the rich man’s kung fu.”
+In fact, his tuition was so high, a few ounces of silver, a tremendous cost at the time that Wing Chun Kuen had become “the rich man’s kung fu”.

 The Master’s school was located in a compound owned by a rich family.
 A seven-year-old child from this family, Jee Man (later known as Yip Man), watched the classes with a burning desire to learn.
 The boy kept pestering Chan Wah Shun to learn, but he did not take it seriously.
 In addition to the tuition, the Master required a level of seriousness from his students that he never expected a young child to have.

 Yip Man went to his family and begged them for silver to pay Chan Wah Shun to teach him.
 They finally gave into the pleas after they saw how desperately he wanted to learn Wing Chun.
 Then the boy approached Chan Wah Shun with several taels of silver (a huge sum of money at that time), and asked the master to take him as a student.
+At first, Chan Wah Shun felt that Yip Man had somehow stolen the silver as he believed it was not possible for such a young child to obtain such a great amount.
+He took the young boy and went to Yip Man’s home and confronted his parents only to find that it was true – he obtained the silver with permission.
 Chan Wah Shun, already an old man, had not planned to accept any more students, but he was so impressed with the young boy’s passion that he opened his door to Yip Man, the last disciple he would ever accept.

 At the age of sixteen, Yip Man traveled to Hong Kong to study English at St. Steven’s College.
 There he was introduced to Leung Bik, second son of Chan Wah Shun’s teacher, Leung Jan.
 Yip Man studied under Leung Bik for three more years, fully mastering the art of Wing Chun.